mintty/mintty/wiki/Tips.md

 However, as a legacy option, it is also possible to configure mintty with distinct options `Locale` and `Charset`; note that despite the name, the `Locale` parameter must *not* include an encoding suffix in this case.
+Note that combining `Locale` with an empty `Charset` setting results in the implicit character encoding as defined by the respective locale without suffix, which is not UTF-8 in most cases and may be unexpected.
 Take care to make sure that the child process has the same idea about the character encoding as the terminal in this scenario.